 Your refrigerator is easily one of the most indispensable appliances in your home, so when things are not running properly, you want them fixed quickly.
-American Home Shield is here with a handy list of some of our best, proven tips for diagnosing and fixing issues.
+American Home Shield is here with a handy list of some of our best, proven tips to diagnose and fix your fridge.

 Troubleshooting Common Refrigerator Issues

 We’ve found some of the most common, easily-fixable problems from busted ice makers to below-average temperatures.
-Find the issue you’re facing and AHS will walk you through everything you need to resume service of your appliance.
+Find the issue you’re facing and AHS will walk you through how to fix your refrigerator properly.

 Does the temperature feel a bit off?
 Produce and beverages warmer than you would like?
 This issue could be due to your air damper, baffle or diffuser.
 Don’t worry.
-With a quick check this issue can be sorted in no time.
+With a quick check, home refrigerator repair will do the trick.

 Your air damper, baffle or diffuser help balance the air flow from the evaporator fan housing.
 That’s not all, they also control the amount of cold air entering the fresh food compartment.
 If your baffle or flapper is damaged, this can result in higher than normal temperatures.